-As your baby grows, their rate of weight gain will be an important indicator for overall health and development.
+As your baby grows, their rate of weight gain will be an important indicator of overall health and development.
 Your baby’s pediatrician will monitor weight, length, and head size at each well-child appointment to determine if your baby is progressing as they should.

 Read on to learn more about the average weights for different ages.